v8/v8.dev/src/docs/cross-compile-arm.md

 ### Logging

-By default, some of d8's debugging output ends up in the Android system log, which can be dumped using [logcat](https://developer.android.com/studio/command-line/logcat).
-Unfortunately, sometimes part of a particular debugging output is split between system log and adb, and sometimes some part seems to be completely missing.
-To avoid these issues, it is recommended to add the following setting to the gn args:
+By default, some of `d8`’s debugging output ends up in the Android system log, which can be dumped using [`logcat`](https://developer.android.com/studio/command-line/logcat).
+Unfortunately, sometimes part of a particular debugging output is split between system log and `adb`, and sometimes some part seems to be completely missing.
+To avoid these issues, it is recommended to add the following setting to the `gn args`:

 ```python
 v8_android_log_stdout = true
 ```

-### Floating point issues
+### Floating-point issues

-The gn args setting `arm_float_abi = "hard"`, which is used by the V8 Arm GC Stress bot, can result in completely nonsensical program behavior on other hardware (e.g. on Nexus 7).
+The `gn args` setting `arm_float_abi = "hard"`, which is used by the V8 Arm GC Stress bot, can result in completely nonsensical program behavior on other hardware (e.g. on Nexus 7).

 ## Using Sourcery G++ Lite